-In 1978, the United Kingdom approved buprenorphine for the treatment of pain.
+In 1978, the United Kingdom approved the drug for the treatment of pain.
 Originally making it available only via injection, Reckitt and Colman made available a sublingual formulation in 1982.
 It was shortly thereafter discovered that when opioid addicts take buprenorphine, their withdrawal symptoms could be managed.

 In the years following its approval, a number of pilot programs have demonstrated the effectiveness of the medication.
 New Jersey, for instance, is the first state that allows paramedics to treat overdose victims with buprenorphine.
 This allows them to treat overdoses as well as help these individuals begin a path of opioid replacement therapy.
 By treating addiction and connecting victims to long-term treatment approaches, the state’s pilot program is saving lives.

-How is Buprenorphine Made & Who manufactures Buprenorphine?
+How is Buprenorphine Made & Who manufactures it?